New Star Wars plan: Pentagon rushes to counter threats in orbit

 “We must protect our space capabilities while also being able to deny an adversary the hostile use of its space capabilities,” Gen. Chance Saltzman, chief of space operations at the Space Force, the agency created in 2019 as a new division of the Air Force Department to lead the effort, said in March.
 “Because if we do not have space, we lose.”

-The concern has only escalated with reports that Russia may be developing a space-based nuclear weapon that could broadly wipe out commercial and military satellites in orbit.
-Russia’s use of electronic jamming tools during the war in Ukraine – which have at times disrupted advanced U.S. weapons systems – is cited by Pentagon officials as another reason the United States must intensify its defenses in space.
+The concern has only escalated with reports that Russia may be developing a space-based nuclear weapon that could broadly wipe out satellites in orbit, both commercial and military.
+Russia’s use of electronic jamming tools during the war in Ukraine — which have at times disrupted advanced U.S. weapons systems — is cited by Pentagon officials as another reason the United States must intensify its defenses in space.

 “It is now not theoretical,” Gen. Stephen Whiting, who oversees Space Command, which is responsible for using space assets to defend the United States, said in a meeting with reporters last month during a space industry conference in Colorado.
 “It’s real.
 It’s deployed, out in the environment.”